 The evaluation of 25 National Demonstrator Sites for Carers (DH 2009) providing support services, which included Bristol, confirmed the benefits for carers, cost-benefits and highlighted the important of multi-agency partnership working (CIRCLE 2010).
 Involvement in this pilot work informed the subsequent development of the Carers’ Breaks in Bristol.

 Bristol has a joint carers strategy across adults, children’s and health services, supported by Bristol City Council (BCC) and Bristol Clinical Commissioning Group (BCCG).
 As an extension of this work, both organisations agreed to pool carers breaks monies with carer’s budgets.
 This “Pooled budget” was set up under a section 75 agreement.
-The Carers’ Breaks are and administered through an Integrated Carers Team, line managed within Bristol CC adult services.
+The Carers’ Breaks are non means tested and administered through an Integrated Carers Team, line managed within Bristol CC adult services.
 The team includes; a Team Manager, one social worker, two unqualified practitioners and a Customer Services Officer.
 They can work directly with any carer to provide a seamless carer service.
 Those teams support carers of people eligible for, and receiving, provision from adult social care teams.
 The new initiative was widely advertised with details available via Care Direct and Bristol Parent Carers, and leaflets distributed to libraries and GPs, promotion throughout the voluntary sector and links on the Bristol CCG website.

 The Integrated Care Team has a particular role in relation to carers who are experiencing an impact on their health and wellbeing but would not otherwise be eligible for carers support.
 These carers are assessed to identify eligibility for one off direct payments to address the outcomes identified.
 The team also assesses and supports carers of people funded through Continuing Health Care, who would not other have access to social work support.
 The needs of this group are much more complex, and the pooled budget enables the team to meet those needs.
 Parents of children with disabilities have not previously been entitled to a separate assessment of their needs outside of the holistic assessment for their child.
 The service has enabled small direct payments to off set impacts on their health and wellbeing, as well as providing payment for specific items for young people with caring responsibilities.
 As well as carrying out assessments directly, the team sign off, and provide direct payments on the basis of assessments carried out by specific accepted assessors.
 This includes social workers in adult or children’s teams, staff within The Carers Support Centre health team, and bridging workers employed within the Disabled Children’s services.

 This paper presents an evaluation of the experiences of carers receiving a ‘ Carer’s break’ following a carer assessment process.
-It presents qualitative interview data from a spectrum of local carers, collected as part of a wider study (Moule et al, 2013).
+It presents qualitative interview data from a spectrum of local carers, collected as part of a wider study (Moule et al., 2013).
 The term 'Carers Breaks', is one that Family Carers are familiar with, even though it doesn't always mean a traditional 'break'.
 Most Carers see any help that alleviates the constant hard work of caring as a ' break' and a change from the usual.

 Study design and methods